-- 1. All senior residential units must be equipped with a hard-wired call for aid station in all bedrooms and full bathrooms.
-The aid station must be wired to an exterior warning device which consists of a horn/strobe alarm. - 2.
-Provide loop or "D" shaped handles on cabinet doors and drawers. - 3.
-Exhaust vents and lighting above ranges must be wired to remote switches for both the light and fan near the range in an accessible location. - 4.
-Provide solid blocking at all toilets and tub/shower units for grab bar installation. - 5.
+- 1. Provide loop or "D" shaped handles on cabinet doors and drawers. - 2.
+Exhaust vents and lighting above ranges must be wired to remote switches for both the light and fan near the range in an accessible location. - 3.
+Provide solid blocking at all toilets and tub/shower units for grab bar installation. - 4.
 Provide a minimum 18-inch grab bar in all tub/shower units.
-The grab bar must be installed centered vertically at 48 inches A.F.F. on the wall opposite the controls. - 6.
-Corridors in any common areas must have a continuous suitable handrail on both sides mounted 34 to 38 inches above finished floor, and be 1 1⁄2 to 1 1⁄2 inches in diameter. - 7.
-All doors leading to habitable rooms must have a minimum 3'-0" door and include lever handle hardware. - 8.
-Hallways must have a minimum width of 42 inches. - 9.
-The maximum threshold height at any entry door is 1⁄2 inch. - 10.
+The grab bar must be installed centered vertically at 48 inches A.F.F. on the wall opposite the controls. - 5.
+Corridors in any common areas must have a continuous suitable handrail on both sides mounted 34 to 38 inches above finished floor, and be 1 1⁄2 to 1 1⁄2 inches in diameter. - 6.
+All doors leading to habitable rooms must have a minimum 3'-0" door and include lever handle hardware - 7.
+Hallways must have a minimum width of 42 inches.

+- 8. The maximum threshold height at any entry door is 1⁄2 inch. - 9.
 Any senior building with more than one floor must contain a minimum of one elevator.